risingwavelabs/risingwave-docs-legacy/cloud/quickstart.md

 ### Sample queries in console

-You can easily access the demos available in the console.
+You can easily access the demos provided in [Console](https://risingwave-cloud.com/console/).
 These demos cover the most common steps in stream processing, such as establishing a connection with a data source, processing data by defining materialized views, and querying the results.

 <img
 src={require('./images/console-samplequeries.gif').default}